Kidnapping of Jayme Closs: Kidnapping

+Captivity and escape

+During Closs' captivity, Patterson would threaten her that "bad things would happen" to her if she tried to escape.
+Whenever Patterson left the home, he would hide Closs underneath his bed, and would barricade the bed with bins filled with weightlifting equipment, so that she could not see out, and so that it would be apparent if she made any attempts to escape.
+Patterson's father would regularly visit the cabin on Saturdays, so Patterson would hide her under the bed on those days, additionally turning up the radio to drown out any noise she might make.

+Patterson would hide her under his bed for up to 12 hours at a time, with no food, water, or bathroom breaks.
+At Christmas time, Patterson left his home to visit his grandparents in Superior, Wisconsin, 45 minutes away from his home in Gordon, and left her under his bed for several hours.
+On one occasion, Closs says she accidentally moved one of the bins, and Patterson threatened that bad things would happen if she did it again.
+Closs says on one occasion when she upset Patterson, he hit her "really hard" on the back with a curtain rod.

 Patterson believed that Closs was too afraid of him to make any escape attempts.
-He “never put special locks on doors because she wouldn’t escape.”
+He "never put special locks on doors because she wouldn’t escape."
 They also slept on the same bed.
-Patterson would rarely let Closs out of the cabin, only for brief walks on the lawn after checking for bystanders.
+Patterson would rarely let Closs out of the cabin, only doing so for brief walks on the lawn after checking for bystanders.

 On the afternoon of January 10, 2019, Patterson told Closs he was leaving for a couple of hours.
 He put her under his bed before boxing her inside with his belongings, per his usual routine.
 After he departed, Closs pushed out the objects around the bed.
 She ran from the house wearing a light shirt, leggings, and a pair of Patterson's sneakers.
-Closs came across a local woman, Jeanne Nutter, walking her dog.
+Closs came across a local woman, Jeanne Nutter, walking her dog, Henry.
 Nutter recognized Closs from news reports and immediately took her to a neighbor's house.
 After police were called, Closs told them "Jake Patterson" had killed her parents, taken her, and kept her prisoner just a few houses away from her current location in the neighborhood.
 The neighbors described Closs as calm, quiet, dazed, and surprised that they recognized her from news coverage.

 The police arrived around 4:45 p.m. and removed Closs from the area for her safety.
-The description Closs provided for Patterson and his vehicle enabled deputies to spot his car just minutes afterwards when Patterson drove by the house.
+The description Closs provided for Patterson and his vehicle enabled deputies to spot his car just minutes afterwards when Patterson, knowing that Closs had escaped from his residence and in search of her, drove by the house.
 After a deputy stopped him, Patterson exited his vehicle and said, "I did it."
+He was arrested shortly after and brought to the Douglas County Sheriff's Office in Superior for questioning.